Walter Paget (illustrator): Early life

 Paget was the original choice of publisher George Newnes to illustrate Arthur Conan Doyle's Sherlock Holmes stories in The Strand Magazine, but through a misunderstanding the commission went to his brother, Sidney.
-When Sidney came to draw Sherlock Holmes, he is said to have used Paget as his model.
+When Sidney came to draw Sherlock Holmes, he is said to have used Walter as his model.

 Paget served as a war correspondent for the Gordon Relief Expedition and provided interesting sketches of camp life which the Illustrated London News reproduced.
 He was at the British base of Suakim on the Red Sea and accompanied Sir Gerald Graham's army to Tamai in 1884.

-Walter Paget provided illustrations for numerous authors of the era, including the 1910 edition of Charles and Mary Lamb's Tales from Shakespeare, and Doyle's 1913 Holmes short story, "The Adventure of the Dying Detective," in The Strand Magazine.
+Walter Paget provided illustrations for numerous authors of the era, including the 1910 edition of Charles and Mary Lamb's Tales from Shakespeare, and Doyle's 1913 Holmes short story, "The Adventure of the Dying Detective", in The Strand Magazine.
 He illustrated adventure novels by G. A. Henty, F. S. Brereton and Herbert Strang, among others.
 Paget was an occasional exhibitor.

-Authors illustrated by Paget
+Authors illustrated

-Among the author's whose work was illustrate by Wal Paget were the following (based on the list by Kirkpatrick).
+Among the authors whose work was illustrated by Walter Paget were the following (based on the list by Kirkpatrick).